 To produce coal seam gas (CSG), wells are drilled into underground coal seams, bringing water (CSG water) from the seams to the surface.
-This process reduces pressure in the seams which allows gas to be released.
+This process reduces pressure in the seams which allows CSG to be released.
 The quality of CSG water quality varies greatly, however it is generally rich in salts and other minerals.

 - CSG Water Management Policy

 - Approving the beneficial use of CSG water

 The role of the Coal Seam Gas Water Management Policy 2012—ESR/2016/2381 (formerly EM738) is to:

 - clearly state the government’s position on the management and use of CSG water